 Any undergraduate student enrolled at recognized post-secondary institutions in Canada is eligible to enter this competition.
 Students are required to provide proof of enrollment at the time of submission of the proposal.
 Graduate students (i.e. enrolled in Masters, PhD, and Postdoc programs) cannot form a team but may join undergraduate teams.
-The percentage of graduate students per team must not exceed 34%.
+The percentage of graduate students and high school students per team must not exceed 34%.
 At least one member of your team must be/become a member of SEDS-Canada (see seds.ca/membership/).
-Teams must obtain a Faculty Advisor and must submit a Faculty Letter of Endorsement at the Proposal stage (see Section 12.11).
+Teams must obtain a Faculty Advisor and must submit a Faculty Letter of Endorsement at the Proposal stage (see Section 11.10).

-There are no constraints for team size however it is recommended that a team be composed of at least 6 students.
+Teams must be composed of at least 4 students, including at least 2 engineering students.
 Teams may have additional faculty advisors (from the primary or any collaborating institutions) as needed.